learn-co-curriculum/setting-up-a-new-site/README.md

 * To get started, click `OPEN IDE` to clone down a copy of this lesson.
 Once cloned, you will be able to add folders and files, as well as practice git commands.
-* Since you have already cloned down a copy of the lesson, you will already have an initialized git repo.
+* Since you have already cloned down a copy of the lesson, you already have an initialized git repo.
 Running `git init` will work as normal, but trying to run `git remote add origin git@github.com:<YOUR_USERNAME>/exceptional-realty.git` will produce an error.